gajus/eslint-plugin-flowtype/README.md

 <h3 id="eslint-plugin-flowtype-rules-suppressing-use-flow-type"><code>use-flow-type</code></h3>

-Marks type declarations as used.
-Useful in flow library definitions with `no-unused-vars`.
+Marks Flow [type alias](https://flowtype.org/docs/type-aliases.html) declarations as used.

+Used to suppress [`no-unused-vars`](http://eslint.org/docs/rules/no-unused-vars) errors that are triggered by type aliases.

 The following patterns are not considered problems:

 ```js